AdobeDocs/commerce-learn.en/help/api-mesh/aio-projects-workspaces.md

 # Working with projects and workspaces

-Some basic information to help with the concept of creating a project and workspace.
-Most your UI work happens in [Adobe Developer console](https://developer.adobe.com/console).
+In this tutorial, we discuss creating a project and workspace to contain your mesh.
+This work happens predominately in the [Adobe Developer console](https://developer.adobe.com/console) UI.

 ## Who is this video for?

-* Developers who are building a single API endpoint with Adobe App Builder by using a workspace that composes multiple sources or simply proxies into a source
+* Developers who have access to an Adobe IO account and want to create a project and workspace.

 ## Video content

-* Working with projects and workspaces inside Adobe Developer Console
+* Working with projects and workspaces in the Adobe Developer Console
-* Adding the API Mesh to the Workspace inside Adobe Developer Console
+* Adding API Mesh to the workspace in the Adobe Developer Console
-* Log in with the Adobe Developer console
+* Logging into the Adobe Developer console in the CLI
-* Display project and workspace from the Adobe Developer command line
+* View the selected project and workspace in the CLI
-* Changing Organization if you are logged into the wrong one
-* Select and connect to an Adobe Developer Project and Workspace from the Adobe Developer command line
+* Changing the selected Organization, project, or workspace in the CLI
-* Testing basic API mesh commands
+* Testing simple API Mesh commands

 >[!VIDEO](https://video.tv.adobe.com/v/3414123/)

-## Learn about Adobe Developer Console
+## Learn about the Adobe Developer Console

-There are several aspects to the Adobe Developer Console that you should be aware of such as Projects, Workspaces, and organizations.
-To get some deeper information around Adobe App Builder, how to log in to the console and some basic troubleshooting, please visit [Creating your First App Builder Application](https://developer.adobe.com/app-builder/docs/getting_started/first_app/).
+In the Adobe Developer Console, the following hierarchy represents how your APIs fit into your Organization: `Organization > Project > Workspace > [API]`.
+To learn more about Adobe App Builder, logging in to the console, and basic troubleshooting, visit [Creating your First App Builder Application](https://developer.adobe.com/app-builder/docs/getting_started/first_app/).

-## Introduction to Projects in Adobe Developer Console
+## Introduction to Projects in the Adobe Developer Console

 All development work in Adobe Developer Console is done as part of a project.
-A project may include one or multiple products, and a combination of APIs, events, runtime, and plugins.
-For more details on projects in Adobe Developer console, please visit [Projects Overview](https://developer.adobe.com/developer-console/docs/guides/projects/).
+A project can include one or multiple products, and a combination of APIs, events, runtimes, and plugins.
+For more details on projects in Adobe Developer console, visit [Projects](https://developer.adobe.com/developer-console/docs/guides/projects/).

+For more information on using projects and workspaces in the context of API Mesh, see [Modify projects and workspaces](https://developer.adobe.com/graphql-mesh-gateway/gateway/create-mesh/#modify-projects-and-workspaces).

 {{$include /help/_includes/api-mesh-related-links.md}}